CtrlK

 Trigger Term Quality

 Excellent coverage of natural trigger terms users would say: 'design', 'UI', 'UX', 'interface', 'wireframe', 'componente visual', 'layout', 'responsivo', 'mobile first', 'acessibilidade', 'design system', 'protótipo', 'Figma'.
-These are terms users would naturally use when needing UI/UX help.
+These are terms users would naturally use when requesting UI/UX help.

 3 / 3